frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 **Dialect Types:** [database](#database)

-A Table Dialect descriptor `MAY` have the `table` property that `MUST` be a string; undefined by default.
+A Table Dialect of type `database` `MUST` have a `table` property of type string.
 This property specifies a name of the table in the database.

 For example, the database with the tables below: